 He is scheduled to be sentenced August 10, and prosecutors will recommend the maximum sentence of 41 months.
 Allen wrote to Seattle Bike Blog urging people who bike to write letters suggesting how long Garcia-Reyes should be jailed and whether his driving privileges should be revoked.

 The man who killed Mike Wang last year on Dexter Avenue is being sentenced August 10.
 The King County Prosecutor’s Office has informed me that letters to the judge expressing opinions about how he ought to be sentenced are being collected from members of Michael’s community.
 They can address how long Mr Garcia-Reyes ought to be jailed and the issue of whether he ought to have his driving privileges taken away in case he is not deported upon his release.
-If any members of the Seattle biking community would like to express their opinions, they can send the letters to me at [email protected] by August 2, and I will forward them to the correct person in the prosecutor’s office by the deadline.
+If any members of the Seattle biking community would like to express their opinions, they can send the letters to me by August 2, and I will forward them to the correct person in the prosecutor’s office by the deadline.
 This is a chance for citizens to influence sentencing for vehicular deaths of bicyclists in our city.
 Please post this in your blog.

 Claire Allen (widow of Michael Wang)